crcx/parable/REFERENCE.md

 Primitive.
 Set the stored type for the value at offset within the specified slice to the specified type.

+Notes:

+* This is not limited to the built-in types.

 ## get-stored-type

     pointer offset - number